Showing posts sorted by date for query gauntlet. Sort by relevance Show all posts

 Run.
 Shoot.
 Kill.
 Kill some more!

-Hello and welcome to another slice of Atari ST history from my own collection and this time it's the Gauntlet shooter, The Chaos Engine by the Bitmap Brothers.
-For some reason, I didn't buy the game back in the day and I'm unsure why...
-Ah, I've remembered!
-I was probably too busy roaming the universe in Elite II to care about anything?
+Welcome to another slice of Atari ST history from my own collection, and this time it's the Gauntlet shooter: The Chaos Engine by the Bitmap Brothers.
+For some reason, I didn't buy this back in the day, and I'm unsure why...
+Ah, maybe I was too busy roaming the universe in Elite II to care about anything else.
+Maybe.

-Anyhow, Chaos Engine incorporates a Victorian-era steampunk composition with several unique characters who each have their own traits.
-Quite often with games like this, I have a favourite character that I stick with throughout but not so with Chaos Engine as I tend to bounce between them all depending on how I feel.
+Chaos Engine incorporates a Victorian-era steampunk composition with several unique characters who each have their own traits.
+Quite often with games like this, I have a favourite character that I stick with throughout, but not so with Chaos Engine, as I tend to bounce between them all depending on how I feel.

 Credits